 - You must be willing to work hard and to engage with the local community in a professional and respectful manner in an official capacity whilst on site, and unofficially when off-duty

-- You must ensure they are physically fit to walk the distance to and from their accommodation provider every day (if not being dropped/collected)
+- You must ensure you are physically fit to walk the distance to and from your accommodation provider every day (if not being dropped/collected)

 - If you have medical concerns, please discuss them with your doctor.
 Any other concerns should be addressed to field school staff before your participation/arrival to the field school

-On booking, students will be required to state that they are physically fit to participate in the excavation.
+On registering for your program, you will be required to verify that you are physically fit to participate in the excavation.
 Fitness includes physical fitness to carry out the work, as described above, and the capacity to work in a team, with local and international staff, students and volunteers, and to follow direction from the project staff.

-In stating that you are physically fit to participate, you will also be asked to declare any medical, health or nervous conditions that you may have, and to detail any relevant medication that you are taking.
+In stating that you are physically fit to participate, you will also be asked to declare any medical, learning or physical needs that you may have.
 The IAFS will endeavour to accommodate all needs and abilities, within the extent of resources available on the project.

 Students must wear sturdy foot wear.
-Open-toe shoes or lightweight footwear are not advised due to the on-site conditions.
+Open-toe shoes or lightweight footwear are not permitted due to excavation practices and on-site conditions.

 The IAFS requires that students dress appropriately for the site conditions and weather.
-This includes clothing to protect the skin from the adverse affects of sun exposure, and hat for same.
-Students must also bring and wear adequate warm clothing and rain-wear (waterproof jacket & pants) to ensure students are warm and dry in cold / wet weather conditions.
+This includes clothing to protect the skin from stings, scratches etc and the adverse affects of sun exposure, and hat for same.
+Students must also bring and wear adequate warm clothing and rain-wear (waterproof jacket & pants), for all weather conditions.

 The IAFS advises that students wear long trousers / pants.
-There is also vegetation on site that may cause stings, scratches and discomfort (such as thistles and nettles).
+There are insects and vegetation on site that may cause stings, scratches and discomfort (see above).
 Shorts and skirts are not advisable.